grishy/gopkgview/README.md

 gopkgview
 ```

 This will start a web server with the dependency visualization available in your browser.
+By default it opens your default browser; use `--skip-browser` if you prefer to launch it manually.

 ### Available Flags